新加坡华语资料库

 ETYMOLOGY

-• The Mandarin term “卡峇雅” is the transliteration of the Malay term kebaya and can also be written as 卡巴亚 and 可峇雅.
+• The Mandarin term “卡峇雅” is the transliteration of the Malay term kebaya.
+It can also be written as “卡巴亚” and “可峇雅”.

-• The kebaya is usually made of silk and the tailoring takes about two months.
+• The kebaya is usually made of light fabric.
+Tailoring traditionally took about two months.

-• There are two beliefs regarding the origin of the kebaya:
+• There are several theories regarding the origins of the kebaya:

-1. The kebaya spread from Arabia to Southeast Asia in the 15th century.
+1. One belief is that the kebaya spread from the Arab world to Southeast Asia in the 15th century.

-2. The original kebaya spread from China to Java in Indonesia between the 13th and the 16th century.
-As the kebaya was originally worn only by women in the aristocracy, it was worn by women who worked as officials during the Dutch colonial period.
+2. Another belief is that a precursor of the kebaya spread from China to Java in Indonesia between the 13th and 16th centuries.
+As the original garment was worn by women of the aristocracy, it was adopted by local women as formal wear during the Dutch colonial period.

 例句